seojuice

 4Internal-link graphVisual nav rich, body links thinOperator work

-5Image alt textAlt reads "image-1.jpg" on hero imagesOperator work (CDN handled)
+5Image alt textAlt reads "image-1.jpg" on hero imagesOperator work (CDN handles format)

 7Redirect map (migration only)Old URLs return 404, equity goneOperator work; tool shipped